 This is a monthly women’s magazine intended to simplify life while enjoying it.
 Real Simple stands out from other women’s magazines with its excellent graphics, by showcasing real-life essays by accomplished writers and by offering plenty of time-saving shortcut tips.
 Fashion and home are not neglected, but come across as a complement to the issue rather than the main focus.

 - Pros: Great practical tips; focuses on some ‘big picture’ concepts in life that might be important to the reader; inexpensive with subscription; excellent modern-day etiquette column.

 - Cons: Their real-life essays are not always so interesting; the rest of the magazine is great though.

 This monthly magazine is not gender-specific.
 Eating Well focuses on helping the reader prepare healthful, tasty food.
-The recipes are only about half of the focus of Cooking Light; the rest is on exercise and fitness, health, and education about proper use of a particular ingredient or an unusual food.
+The recipes are only about half of the focus; the rest is on exercise and fitness, health, and education about proper use of a particular ingredient or an unusual food.

 - Pros: Every recipe is illustrated; food education topics remain on a high intellectual level; nutritional information is given for each recipe; magazine can be read as is even if recipes aren’t of interest.

 - Cons: in ensuring recipes are healthy there tend to be a large number of different ingredients featured in many of the recipes.